Honors Guidelines and Expectations

-- For those completing production theses, please send a link to a piece of creative work that you have completed.
-If it was created with other people (such as a Campus Movie Fest submission), please detail your role in its production.
+- For those completing production theses, please send a digital file or link to a piece of creative work that you have completed.
+If it was created with other people, please detail your role in its production.

 ACCEPTED HONORS STUDENTS: EXPECTATIONS/PROCEDURES

 After you have been accepted into the Honors Program, you are expected to participate in the honors program throughout your senior year.
 This will require you to meet the deadlines set by the department and the Emory College Honors program.

 In addition to fulfilling all of the requirements for the film or media studies major, you are required to maintain a 3.5 GPA throughout your senior year.